pIlIp-d/UxPlay-Installer/README.md

 # UxPlay-Installer
 Ubuntu installer for Airplay utility [UxPlay](https://github.com/FDH2/UxPlay)

-download the installer ad run it in console.
+download the installer and run it in console.

 # change shell type